kushymittal/Reading-List/README.md

 - [ ] The Undoing Project: A Friendship That Changed Our Minds, Michael   Lewis
 - [ ] The Honest Truth About Dishonesty: How We Lie to Everyone - Especially Ourselves, Dan Ariely
 - [ ] Principles, Ray Dalio
-- [ ] Bad Blood: Secrets and Lies in a Silicon Valley Startup, John Carreyrou
 - [ ] Liar's Poker, Michael   Lewis
 - [ ] The Book of Why: The New Science of Cause and Effect, Judea Pearl
 - [ ] Collapse: How Societies Choose to Fail or Succeed, Jared Diamond